Blond Ambition World Tour: Conception and rehearsals

 According to author J. Randy Taraborrelli, Madonna had "complete control over virtually every aspect of the tour".
 The singer's brother Christopher Ciccone was selected as the tour's art director.
 He wrote in his autobiography Life with My Sister Madonna that she called him and said, "I'm going on tour, and of course I want you to dress me, but you think you ought to design the stage and art-direct the show as well".
 The tour's troupe was made up of seven dancers, two backup singers and eight musicians.
 Vincent Paterson, who had worked with the singer on the Pepsi commercial and the "Express Yourself" music video, was appointed co-director and choreographer.
-Auditions for dancers took place in New York and Los Angeles.
+Auditions for dancers took place in New York City and Los Angeles.
 An advertisement was put on Daily Variety magazine by choreographer Karole Armitage, it read: "Open auditions for fierce male dancers who know the meaning of troop style, beat boy and vogue.
 Wimps and Wanna-Bes need not apply!".
 Luis Camacho and Jose Gutierez Xtravaganza, who had previously worked with Madonna on the video for her single "Vogue", were the first to be selected.
 After sending a video tape to the singer, Madonna invited the pair to the Tracks nightclub for an informal audition.
 After his audition, dancer Carlton Wilborn was also asked by Madonna to meet her at a nightclub.
 He pointed out that she was "looking for very confident people – the best of the best – so I was acutely aware of how I was presenting myself.
 When I made the cut, I knew it was a huge opportunity"; he described the rehearsals as being "like boot camp".
 The rest of the dancers selected were Oliver Crumes, Kevin Stea, Gabriel Trupin and Salim Gauwloos.
 Paterson stated that "instead of just presenting songs, Madonna and I wanted to combine fashion, Broadway, rock and performance arts".

 To allow greater movement while dancing and singing, she used a hands-free radio-frequency headset microphones, with the headset fastened over the ears or the top of the head, and the microphone capsule on a boom arm that extended to the mouth.
 Because of her prominent usage, the microphone design came to be known as the "Madonna mic".
 Other personnel included Jai Winding as the music director, John Draper as the tour's manager and Chris Lamb as the production manager.
 Rehearsals took place at the Walt Disney Studios in Burbank, California.